 Definition: Percentage of sexually active high school students who reported not using both: a condom during last sexual intercourse; and either birth control pills, an intrauterine device or implant, or a shot, patch or birth control ring before last sexual intercourse

-Data Source and Years: CDC, Youth Risk Behavior Surveillance System, 2019
+Data Source and Years(s): CDC, Youth Risk Behavior Surveillance System, 2021

-Dual contraceptive use among adolescents prevents pregnancies and sexually transmitted diseases (STDs).
-According to the American College of Obstetricians and Gynecologists (ACOG), the ideal contraceptive practice for sexually active adolescents is dual contraceptive use — both a condom to prevent STDs and a method more effective at preventing unwanted pregnancies.
-Long-acting reversible contraceptive (LARC) methods such as intrauterine devices and hormonal implants are safe choices recommended for adolescents by ACOG due to higher efficacy, higher continuation rates and higher user satisfaction compared with short-acting contraceptives.
-Condoms are not ideal as a sole contraceptive due to a high typical-use failure rate.
+According to the American College of Obstetricians and Gynecologists (ACOG), the ideal contraceptive practice for sexually active adolescents is dual contraceptive use — both a condom to prevent sexually transmitted diseases (STDs) and a method more effective at preventing unwanted pregnancies.
+ACOG recommends long-acting reversible contraceptive (LARC) methods such as intrauterine devices and hormonal implants, which have higher rates of efficacy and continued use compared with short-acting options.
+Condoms are not ideal as a sole contraceptive due to their high typical-use failure rate compared with other contraceptives such as LARCs and hormonal methods.

-Among sexually active high school youth, dual contraceptive use is higher among:
+Based on data from a survey of sexually active high school students, dual contraceptive use is higher among:

-The Guttmacher Institute provides the most recent federal and state policies regarding contraception use in youth.
+The Guttmacher Institute maintains a comprehensive dashboard on federal and state policies regarding contraception use in youth and related topics.

 Healthy People 2030 has multiple objectives related to youth contraceptive use, including: